anilkumar-01/card-game/README.md

 # card-game
-Simulation of a card game between 4 players.
+A simple luck based card game between 4 players.
 Logic is written in javascript, html and css.

 Basic Rules: